 - 3 tablespoons pure maple syrup

-- 1/2 cup all-purpose flour
+- ½ cup all-purpose flour

 - 1 tablespoon all-purpose flour

-- 1 tablespoon vegan mini chocolate chips (plus another tablespoon mini chocolate chips for topping, optional)
+- 1 tablespoon vegan mini chocolate chips, plus another tablespoon mini chocolate chips for topping (optional)

-Line a 7" x 5 1/2" pan with parchment paper.
+- Line a loaf pan with parchment paper.
 Set aside.

-- Add the dates, a pinch of salt, and 1/4 teaspoon of the vanilla and process until a dough ball forms.
+- Add the dates, a pinch of salt, and ¼ teaspoon of the vanilla and process until a dough ball forms.
 If the dough seems too crumbly, add a few drops of water until you reach the desired consistency.
 Be careful because too much water will make the dough extremely sticky.
-Press the dough into an even layer in the prepared pan and set aside.

 - Pour the cookie dough over the almond mixture in the pan and smooth the top.
 Sprinkle with an additional tablespoon of chocolate chips, if desired, and use your hand to gently press them into the dough so they'll stick.

-Refrigerate until set, about 30 minutes.
+- Refrigerate until set, about 30 minutes.
 Use the parchment to lift the bars from the pan and cut into bars or bite sized portions.

 - At this point you can transfer them to an airtight container and refrigerate until ready to serve, up to one week, or freeze up to 3 months.